-3. How much did the foundation spend in administrative overhead in 2011?
+3. How much did the foundation spend in administrative overhead in 2012?

 People use the term "administrative overhead" in different ways, and the format of the return is not very clear on this question, so let's start by explaining the cost components.
-If we take the total 2011 expenses and subtract grant expenses, we're left with \$583.7 million in operating costs (Page 1, Part I, line 24 (a)).
+If we take the total 2012 expenses on a book basis-i.e., accrual, not cash-and subtract grant expenses, we're left with \$680 million in operating costs (Page 1, Part I, Line 24 (a)).
 The operating costs include three major components: (1) direct grant-making expenses to pay salaries and operating costs of the program staff who make and manage grants, (2) "direct charitable expenses" such as technical assistance paid to support the work of our grantees, and (3) administrative costs to operate the foundation, including salaries and benefits for support functions such as finance and human resources, legal services, rent, office supplies, etc. The format of the tax return does not allow a foundation to display these operating costs, so we have provided this information below:

-\$179.1 million direct grant-making expenses \$165.5 million direct charitable expenses (or DCE) (Page 7, Part IX-A) 239.1 million administrative costs to operate the foundation (referred to by some as "administrative overhead") \$583.7 million total operating costs
+\$238 million Direct grant-making expenses

+\$230 million Direct charitable expenses (Page 7, Part IX-A) \$212 million Administrative costs to operate the foundation

+\$680 million Total operating and administrative expenses (Page 1, Part I, Line 24a)

-4. What were the foundation's administrative overhead expenses in 2011 as a percentage of total expenses?
+4. What were the foundation's administrative overhead expenses in 2012 as a percentage of total expenses?

-The answer depends on how you define administrative overhead, as discussed in the answer to question 4.
-Total operating costs as a percentage of total expenses including grants, is 11.77 percent (calculated as \$583.7 million divided by \$4.957 billion).
+The answer to this depends on how you define administrative overhead, as discussed in the answer to question 3.
+If you mean total operating costs as a percentage of total expenses including grants, then it is 20 percent (calculated as \$680 million divided by \$3.354 billion).
 The problem with this approach is that it includes costs to make and manage grants as well as costs of activities that directly benefit grantees and are therefore not just administrative overhead costs.

-We believe a better definition of "administrative overhead expenses" would be what it costs to make and manage grants as well as our direct charitable investments that support the work of our partners and grantees.
-Under this approach, the percentage for 2011 is 4.82 percent (calculated as \$239.1 million divided by \$4.957 billion).
+We believe a better definition of "administrative overhead expenses" would exclude direct grant-making costs and direct charitable activities.
+Under this approach, the percentage for 2012 is 6 percent (calculated as \$212 million divided by \$3.354 billion).